zhxl0903/Apple-Segmentation-FCN/README.md

 ```

 ## Evaluation on MinneApple Test Set
-Evaluation of network on test set of MinneApple dataset can be performed on the Codalab competition: [fruit segmentation](https://competitions.codalab.org/competitions/21694).
+Evaluation of network on test set of MinneApple dataset can be performed on the CodaLab competition: [fruit segmentation](https://competitions.codalab.org/competitions/21694).

-Submit outputs from predict_fcn.py on test set in a zipfile, results.zip, to the Codelab competition.
+Submit outputs from predict_fcn.py on test set in a zipfile, results.zip, to the CodeLab competition.

 ## References